urho3d/SLikeNet/readme.txt

-8. Thanks / Acknowledgements
+8. Thanks / Acknowledgments

 First of all we'd like to thank Kevin Jenkins for his year long work on RakNet.
 Without his work SLikeNet wouldn't have seen the light of day at all.
 Second, we'd like to thank Oculus VR, LLC. which put the RakNet source code under the Simplified BSD License.
-Without having done that, it would have been impossible for us to continue the effort wich went into the RakNet library.
+Without having done that, it would have been impossible for us to continue the effort which went into the RakNet library.

 Further, we'd like to thank the following contributors who handed in pull requests to the RakNet project on GitHub which are incorporated in SLikeNet: